solaranamnesis/plutarch/on-face-appears-moon/full-text-english.md

 of a party meeting in Boeotia perhaps late in the first century a.d. about the " Face in the Moon " and all that it meant.
-Horace, a century earlier, compares the Greek genius of his day to a little girl in the nursery — " What she sought eagerly she soon tired of and let be"— a sad estimate for those who remember what Greece at her best has done for us, and all the more sad, because it was deliberate and unbiassed.
+Horace, a century earlier, compares the Greek genius of his day to a little girl in the nursery --- " What she sought eagerly she soon tired of and let be"--- a sad estimate for those who remember what Greece at her best has done for us, and all the more sad, because it was deliberate and unbiassed.
 It is consoling to find, in one branch of enquiry, so much steadiness of purpose and